Principle

+In law, higher order, overarching principles establish rules to be followed, modified by sentencing guidelines relating to context and proportionality.
+In science and nature, a principle may define the essential characteristics of the system, or reflect the system's designed purpose.
+The effective operation would be impossible if any one of the principles was to be ignored.
+A system may be explicitly based on and implemented from a document of principles as was done in IBM's 360/370 Principles of Operation.
+It is important to differentiate an operational principle, including reference to 'first principles' from higher order 'guiding' or 'exemplary' principles, such as equality, justice and sustainability.
+Higher-order, 'superordinate' principles (Super-Ps) provide a basis for resolving differences and building agreement/alignment.

-Examples of principles are, entropy in a number of fields, least action in physics, those in descriptive comprehensive and fundamental law: doctrines or assumptions forming normative rules of conduct, separation of church and state in statecraft, the central dogma of molecular biology, fairness in ethics, etc.
+Examples of principles include entropy in a number of fields and least action in physics.
+Examples in descriptive comprehensive and fundamental law include doctrines or assumptions forming normative rules of conduct, separation of church and state in statecraft, the central dogma of molecular biology, fairness in ethics, etc.

 In common English, it is a substantive and collective term referring to rule governance, the absence of which, being "unprincipled", is considered a character defect.
 It may also be used to declare that a reality has diverged from some ideal or norm as when something is said to be true only "in principle" but not in fact.

 As law

 As moral law

 A principle represents values that orient and rule the conduct of persons in a particular society.
 To "act on principle" is to act in accordance with one's moral ideals.
 Principles are absorbed in childhood through a process of socialization.
 There is a presumption of liberty of individuals that is restrained.
-Exemplary principles include First, do no harm, the golden rule and the doctrine of the mean.
+Exemplary principles include First, do no harm, the Golden Rule and the Doctrine of the Mean.